Resource allocation with costly participation

-In Theorem \ref{th2} we explicitly characterize the expected revenue of the seller when re-entry is allowed.
-Since the SSPE described in Theorem \ref{th1} becomes \emph{stationary} then, it is possible to simplify Eq. \eqref{general} and derive its closed form.
-Then, we will be able to derive a few interesting insights from its closed form.
-In particular, we show that the expected revenue of the seller in the fixed price auction with risk-loving bidders, is decreasing in the sale price $(s)$, increasing in the value of the object $(v)$ and, decreasing in the bidding fee $(c)$.
-Further, we see that the expected revenue of the seller is independent of the number of players.
-This results are intuitive, because risk-loving bidders prefer low probability and potentially very lucrative gambles to gamble that are equal in expectations but have lower variance.
-The seller is able to earn large profits even when the bid fee and sale price are small compared to the object's value because the expected number of bids and the expected length of these auctions are large enough to compensate this discrepancy.
-We investigate more about it in Theorem \ref{th4}.
+This result is intuitive because risk-loving bidders prefer low probability and potentially very lucrative gambles to gamble that are equal in expectations but have lower variance.
+Moreover, the seller is able to earn large profits even when the bid fee and the sale price are small compared to the object's value because the expected number of bids and the expected length of these auctions are large enough to compensate this discrepancy.
+We investigate more about this property in Theorem \ref{th4}.